 Visa payWave and other practical features

 It’s reassuring to know that this card will keep you up-to-date with current payment technology.
 It comes with Visa payWave, for speedy, contactless transactions under $100.

 The bank has an Emergency Card Replacement Service, which means that if your card is lost or stolen it can usually be replaced within two business days.
 You will, however, pay $52.50 for a card to be replaced outside Australia, plus $45 if you need it delivered urgently.
 The message: hang on to your card.

 But perhaps the most practical feature is that it is fuss-free.
-There are no complicated insurance policies to assess so that you can decide if they’re worthwhile, nor any other complimentary benefits beyond the 0 percent on purchases offer and the moderate rewards points.
+There are no complicated insurance policies to assess so that you can decide if they’re worthwhile, nor any other complimentary benefits beyond the moderate rewards points.
 The result is a relatively modest $79 annual fee, with no charge for supplementary cards.

 Not the only card with these attributes

 Where there’s a market, there’s competition.
 So there’s no shortage of other low-fee, stripped-back cards that still allow you to collect rewards effortlessly.